-- i.
-The responsible City official shall have discretion to determine incremental and total trip generation, consistent with the Institute of Traffic Engineers (ITE) Trip Generation Manual (latest edition) or an alternative manual accepted by the City's Public Works Director at his or her sole discretion, for each project permit application proposed under this Planned Action. - ii.
-The responsible City official shall have discretion to condition Planned Action Project applications to meet the provisions of this Planned Action Ordinance and the Shoreline Municipal Code. - iii.
+i.
+The responsible City official shall have discretion to determine incremental and total trip generation, consistent with the Institute of Traffic Engineers (ITE) Trip Generation Manual (latest edition) or an alternative manual accepted by the City's Public Works Director at his or her sole discretion, for each project permit application proposed under this Planned Action.

+ii.
+The responsible City official shall have discretion to condition Planned Action Project applications to meet the provisions of this Planned Action Ordinance and the Shoreline Municipal Code.

+iii.
 The responsible City official shall have the discretion to adjust the allocation of responsibility for required improvements between individual Planned Action Projects based upon their identified impacts.

-(4) Utility Thresholds: The following thresholds for potable water and wastewater demand are contemplated within the Planned Action Area and reviewed in the FEIS:
+(4) Utility Thresholds: The following thresholds for potable water and wastewater demand are contemplated within the Planned Action Area and reviewed in the FEIS for the subsequent 20 year planning period are as follows: